juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 {{< figure src="/img/uber-napkin-sketch-david-sacks.jpg" title="Uber's Network Effect Sketch by David Sacks, Cofounder of Yammer" >}}

-In a nutshell, more demand will attract more drivers, more drivers will reduce pickup times and therefore increase demand.
+In a nutshell, more demand for rides will attract more drivers, having more drivers will create greater geographic coverage and therefore increase the demand for rides.

 For example, the value active suppliers on Thomasnet.com have is based on the number of active buyers on the platform.
 Growing our buyer base increases the value for our suppliers and vice versa.
 This is commonly referred to as a **cross-side network effect**.